Aerobic anoxygenic phototrophic bacteria

-Aerobic anoxygenic phototrophic bacteria (AAPBs) are Alphaproteobacteria and Gammaproteobacteria that are obligate aerobes that capture energy from light by anoxygenic photosynthesis.
-Anoxygenic photosynthesis is the phototrophic process where light energy is captured and stored as ATP.
-The production of oxygen is non-existent and, therefore, water is not used as an electron donor.
-They are widely distributed marine bacteria that may constitute over 10% of the open ocean microbial community.
-They can be particularly abundant in oligotrophic conditions where they were found to be 24% of the community.
-Aerobic anoxygenic phototrophic bacteria are photoheterotrophic (phototroph) microbes that exist in a variety of aquatic environments.
-Most are obligately aerobic, meaning they require oxygen to grow.
-One aspect of these bacteria is that they, unlike other similar bacteria, are unable to utilize BChl (bacteriochlorophyll) for anaerobic growth.
-The only photosynthetic pigment that exists in AAPB is BChl-a.
-Anaerobic phototrophic bacteria, on the contrary, can contain numerous species of photosynthetic pigments like bacteriochlorophyll-a.
-These bacteria can be isolated using carotenoid presence and medias containing organic compounds.
+Aerobic anoxygenic phototrophic bacteria (AAPB) are mainly Alphaproteobacteria that are obligate aerobes that are able to capture energy from light by photophosphorylation to produce ATP.
+Water is not used as an electron donor and, therefore, the production of oxygen is non-existent.
+AAPB contain bacteriochlorophyll a as its main light harvesting pigment, but are not anaerobic like other bacteria that perform anoxygenic photosynthesis.
+Aerobic anoxygenic phototrophic bacteria are photoheterotrophic, meaning they obtain their carbon from organic compounds.
+They exist in a variety of aquatic environments and may constitute over 10% of the open ocean microbial community, being particularly abundant in oligotrophic conditions where they were found to be 24% of the community.
 Predation, as well as the availability of phosphorus and light, have been shown to be important factors that influence AAPB growth in their natural environments.
-AAPBs are thought to play an important role in carbon cycling by relying on organic matter substrates and acting as sinks for dissolved organic carbon.
+AAPB are thought to play an important role in carbon cycling by relying on organic matter and acting as sinks for dissolved organic carbon.
 There is still a knowledge gap in research areas regarding the abundance and genetic diversity of AAPB, as well as the environmental variables that regulate these two properties.